 As a result, the world’s first “autonomous air taxis are becoming a reality, thanks to German start-up Volocopter and its use of @PTC_Windchill product lifecycle management (#PLM) solution.”

 The other company, Volocopter, wants to revolutionize (I am always realllly leery when I see that adjective used way too easily) “urban mobility with its autonomous air taxis.”
 Volocopter claims it has developed the “world’s first, purely electrically powered, autonomous multi-copter, which is based on drone technology and is large enough to carry two people.
 The Volocopter is emission-free, very quiet, and stable in flight.
-The fully redundant power train, driven by 18 independently-controlled propulsion rotors and an intelligent autonomous control system, make the Volocopter one of the safest aircrafts.”
+The fully redundant power train, driven by 18 independently-controlled propulsion rotors and an intelligent autonomous control system, make the Volocopter one of the safest aircraft.”

 Daimler and Intel, the company announced, are just a few of its strategic investors.